Kotlin/KEEP/proposals/stdlib/bignumber-operations.md

 > - default rounding mode is `HALF_EVEN` ([KT-10462] (https://youtrack.jetbrains.com/issue/KT-10462))
 > - `toInt`, `toLong`, etc are already implemented on `Number`
 > (JDK) Note: For values other than float and double NaN and ±Infinity, this constructor is compatible with the values returned by Float.toString(float) and Double.toString(double).
 This is generally the preferred way to convert a float or double into a BigDecimal, as it doesn't suffer from the unpredictability of the BigDecimal(double) constructor.
+> (JDK) The unsigned right shift operator (>>>) [on BigIntegeer] is omitted, as this operation makes little sense in combination with the "infinite word size" abstraction provided by this class.

 #### BigInteger: